testem/testem/CONTRIBUTING.md

 Tests and Examples
 ------------------

-To maximize the chances of your pull request getting merge, you should go with a test-first approach.
+To maximize the chances of your pull request getting merged, you should go with a test-first approach.
 That means:

 1. write a failing test that demonstrates the bug or lack of feature
 2. fix bug or implement feature, getting the test to pass